rtiangha/CowPrompt/README.md

 ### RPM-based Distributions (ex.
 Fedora/RHEL/CentOS/openSUSE, etc.)
 `sudo rpm -ivh cowprompt-<VERSION>.noarch.rpm cowprompt-data-<VERSION>.noarch.rpm`

    OR/AND

 `sudo rpm -ivh cowprompt-cli-<VERSION>.noarch.rpm cowprompt-data-<VERSION>.noarch.rpm`

 ### Other Distributions
-Ensure that `xcowsay` (or/and `cowsay`) and `fortune` are installed in your system (either through your distribution's package manager or by manually compiling it) and then copy the files in the `unix` directory of the CowPrompt project page to their equivalent places in your distribution's file system.
+Ensure that `xcowsay` (or/and `cowsay`) and `fortune` are installed in your system (either through your distribution's package manager or by manually compiling it).
+Then, you can use the included `Makefile` to install/uninstall the various pieces of CowPrompt.

+1. Edit the various Configuration Options in the `Makefile` to point to the proper paths in your file system.
+2. To install:
+      Install cowprompt:         `make install-cowprompt`
+      Install cowprompt-cli:     `make install-cowprompt-cli`
+      Install cowprompt-data:    `make install-cowprompt-data`
+      Install everything:        `make install`

+3. To uninstall:
+      Uninstall cowprompt:       `make uninstall-cowprompt`
+      Uninstall cowprompt-cli:   `make uninstall-cowprompt-cli`
+      Uninstall cowprompt-data:  `make uninstall-cowprompt-data`
+      Uninstall everything:      `make uninstall`

+Alternatively, copy the files in the `unix` directory of the CowPrompt project page to their equivalent places in your distribution's file system.

 ## How to Configure
 Options to change how/what CowPrompt displays are available via editing the `/etc/cowprompt.conf` file and/or the `/usr/bin/cowprompt` wrapper script for the graphical version, or the `/usr/bin/cowprompt-cli` wrapper script for the command line version.
 Instructions and examples are included within the files.